-Our first team competes in the Ladbrokes Championship, which is the third tier of professional football in Scotland.
+Our first team competes in the SPFL Premiership, which is the top tier of professional football in Scotland.

-As well as playing a total of 36 league games each season we also take part in three national cup competitions – the William Hill Scottish Cup and the Betfred League Cup (which we won in 2004).
+As well as playing a total of 38 league games each season, our first-team also takes part in two national cup competitions – the William Hill Scottish Cup and the Betfred League Cup (which we won in 2004).
 Our Premiership status means we enter a “Colt” team (under 21) into the Scottish Challenge Cup too.
 We also occasionally play in ‘friendly’ or challenge matches too.

 The football season runs from late July to early May and we play at home regularly during this period.